 Yesterday, we had a monster storm here in Cary where we live.
 There was golf ball size hail hammering the house and since there was no apparent threat of tornadoes we sat by the window and watched.
-Being a weather nerd, I even took pictures and video, just for fun!

 Then today, while driving Eli home from preschool, the sun was shining and the sky was back to it’s happy, blue self.
-Again, being a weather person (or former one), my brain immediately starts thinking about high pressure moving in, and stability, and how long it might be before the next system comes rolling through.
+Being a weather person (or former one), my brain immediately starts thinking about high pressure moving in, and stability, and how long it might be before the next system comes rolling through.
 But after all those geeky thoughts, it occurred to me that I couldn’t see the sun or feel the sun yesterday - but it was still there nonetheless.
 Just as big and powerful and sunny as ever.
 That storm just stood in the way.

 There’s an old hymn whose lyrics read: “when darkness veils His lovely face, I rest on His unchanging grace.”